mparley/ac-emblem-tool/README.md

 Otherwise, using the tool is pretty simple.

 1. Just clone/download this repo and compile it.
+Uses cmake

         mkdir build
         cmake -S . -B build/